Epoch (astronomy): Changing the standard equinox and epoch

-To calculate the visibility of a celestial object for an observer at a specific time and place on the Earth, the coordinates of the object are needed relative to a coordinate system of current date.
+To calculate the visibility of a celestial object for an observer at a specific time and place on the Earth, the coordinates of the object are needed relative to a coordinate system of the current date.
 If coordinates relative to some other date are used, then that will cause errors in the results.
 The magnitude of those errors increases with the time difference between the date and time of observation and the date of the coordinate system used, because of the precession of the equinoxes.
 If the time difference is small, then fairly easy and small corrections for the precession may well suffice.
 If the time difference gets large, then fuller and more accurate corrections must be applied.
 For this reason, a star position read from a star atlas or catalog based on a sufficiently old equinox and equator cannot be used without corrections if reasonable accuracy is required.

 Additionally, stars move relative to each other through space.
 Apparent motion across the sky relative to other stars is called proper motion.
 Most stars have very small proper motions, but a few have proper motions that accumulate to noticeable distances after a few tens of years.
 So, some stellar positions read from a star atlas or catalog for a sufficiently old epoch require proper motion corrections as well, for reasonable accuracy.

 Due to precession and proper motion, star data become less useful as the age of the observations and their epoch, and the equinox and equator to which they are referred, get older.
-After a while, it is easier or better to switch to newer data, generally referred to a newer epoch and equinox/equator, than to keep applying corrections to the older data.
+After a while, it is easier or better to switch to newer data, generally referred to as a newer epoch and equinox/equator, than to keep applying corrections to the older data.